HIVDiversity/docker-ogv-timing/README.md

 3. Navigate to where you cloned this repo.
 Once you have navigated, build the docker image by running:
 `docker build -t ogv-dating .`

-4. Launch a docker container from the image you just built, and mount the ogv-timing repo you cloned into it:
+4. Launch a docker container from the image you just built, and mount the ogv-timing repo you just cloned into it:
-`docker run --rm -it -v /path/to/your/ogv-dating:/root/ogvDating ogv-dating`
+`docker run --rm -it -v /path/to/your/ogv-dating:/root/ogvDating ogv-dating` Note that any edits to this directory inside the container will happen outside the container as well.
+Don't delete the contents of ogv-timing inside the container if you want to keep them around.

-5. Inside the image, nagivate to `/root/ogvDating` and run `snakemake`:
+5. Inside the container, nagivate to `/root/ogvDating` and run `snakemake` by running:
 `cd /root/ogvDating && snakemake`